E

 If your student frequently experiences afternoon headaches or an energy crash around 2-3 PM, dehydration is often a culprit worth investigating.

 Proper hydration is foundational—it affects everything from immune function to academic performance.
 It's one piece of a larger puzzle that includes adequate sleep, physical activity, and good nutrition.
 When students focus on all these elements together, the improvements are noticeable.
-Tools like ExamPeak help students track not just hydration but the full picture of physical health factors that support academic success.

 The difference between a foggy afternoon and a focused mind might just be a glass of water.